THE BURNING PLAIN

 In their latest series The Burning Plain, photographic duo Jean-Marc Caimi and Valentina Piccinni present in aesthetic black and white images the daily life of the Phlegraean Fields.
 While Caimi and Piccinni take a photojournalistic approach, documenting the Vesuvius Observatory, evidence of the volcanic activity and portraits of those affected, the images offer an artistic viewpoint of the emotionality of the space.
 They explain: “Life on the Phlegraean Fields is a mixture of anxiety, hope and resignation, in a unique blend of emotional and geographical landscape, where the connections of humans with the nature and God is under the spell of the Volcano.”

-Jean-Marc Caimi and Valentina Piccinni were previously featured in GUP#50, the Hidden Gems issue, with their series Forcella.
-They have recently launched a print sales page on their website, where original darkroom and xerox prints of their works can be purchased.
+Jean-Marc Caimi and Valentina Piccinni were previously featured in GUP#50, the Hidden Gems Issue, with their series Forcella.